Understanding neutrino pion production with the GiBUU model: Introduction

 \section{Introduction}

 Neutrinos serve as powerful probes of the fundamental properties of the universe.
 Experiments such as DUNE~\cite{DUNE:whitepaper}, Hyper-Kamiokande~\cite{HK}, NOvA~\cite{nova}, and T2K~\cite{ABE2011106} aim to measure neutrino oscillations to investigate how neutrino flavor mixing violates charge-parity (CP) symmetry.
-This symmetry-breaking phenomenon is considered a potential explanation for the observed matter-antimatter asymmetry in the universe~\cite{Davidson_2008}.
 In addition, DUNE aims to determine the neutrino mass hierarchy, which is another key question in neutrino physics~\cite{abi2020deep}.
 In those measurements, understanding the pion production process is essential for accurately determining the oscillated flux.
 However, pion production remains poorly understood.
 In response, there have been efforts in both tuning model parameters to better align with data~\cite{PhysRevD.105.012009,PhysRevD.110.072016} and developing new theoretical frameworks~\cite{Yan:2024kkg}.

 The Giessen-Uehling-Uhlenbeck (GiBUU) is a common theoretical and numerical framework for the description of nuclear collisions.
 Its applicability ranges from relativistic heavy-ion collisions to hadron + nucleus and photon-, electron-, and neutrino-induced collisions, and it has been widely tested against all these very different reaction types.
 Common to all these different reactions is the description of final-state-interactions which do not depend on the particular reaction type but just on the initially deposited energy and momentum.
 Its particular strength is its description of final state interactions by using quantum-kinetic transport theory; this makes it unique among all the generators used for photon, electron and neutrino reactions.
 A comprehensive description of the theory and other model ingredients, including their numerical implementation, can be fond in Ref.~\cite{Buss:2011mx}; the code is freely available and can be obtained from Ref.~\cite{gibuu} where also many help texts can be found.